 When he started on The Real School Of Montessori Project he was surprised to learn that he himself could generate energy.
 He was excited to explain this concept to his parents.
 “I have learned something that they did not teach in school”, he told them excitedly.

 That is the beauty of the classes.
 The child decides what he has to learn and how he learns it.
 We do it by way of letting him ask questions.
 Adi’s mother, Lisbeth says “ The mentors patiently answered each and every question that Adi asks, even if it is silly.”

 At The Real School Of Montessori, we encourage our students to ask questions.
 The silliest of questions can give birth to a new thought!

 This method known as Socratic Questioning helps us in 2 ways.
 It not only helps to take student understanding of a concept to a deeper level but also helps our mentors measure the level of mastery the students have gained from the classes.
 In due course of time, it is no more about understanding a concept, because that will come easily to the child.
 It goes to another level where the children learn to analyze, evaluate and challenge thoughts!

-The students graduate from Real School with an important lesson: “ How to learn to learn”
+The students graduate from The Real School Of Montessori with an important lesson: “ How to learn to learn”

 That is when they are ready to take on life and the challenges that come with it.

 Also Read : Daily Planner For Your Child During Home Quarantine